fedesapuppo/event_manager/README.md

 This app uses csv, google API "civic info" and ERB.

-All modifications of code in "event_manager.rb" was intentionally kept and commented out
+All successive modifications of code in "event_manager.rb" were intentionally kept and commented out.